The Game of Cycles for Grids and Select Theta Graphs: A Sample Game

-In this paper, we will extend some of the solved classes, as well as attempt to solve some of the questions from Alvarado et al. One such question that has motivated our research is solving the gameboard that is a pentagon and a heptagon that share two consecutive edges, as pictured in Figure \ref{fig:various-gameboards}.
-We have then expanded this research to consider polygons that share a variable number of edges, as well as various means of "stacked" polygons.
+In this paper, we extend some of the above results, as well as attempt to solve some of the questions from \cite{alvarado2021game}.
+One such question that has motivated our research is solving the gameboard that is a pentagon and a heptagon that share two consecutive edges, as pictured in Figure \ref{fig:various-gameboards} ($\Theta_{3,2,5}$ graph).
+We have then expanded this research to consider generalized Theta graphs.